Episode 288 – Shadows of the Empire

 Filed under Podcasts

-Here’s what we suggest instead of/in addition to reading The Secret of Secrets by Dan Brown.
+Here’s what we suggest instead of/in addition to reading Remain by Nicholas Sparks with M. Night Shyamalan.
 Listen to the podcast to hear us talk about some of these titles in more depth!

 Continue reading